ChongKangRui/PricingPanelExercise/README.md

 # PricingPanelExercise
-A simple pricing panel for html and css
+A simple pricing panel exercise for html and css learning